The Western Redbud is one of the first trees to flower in the early spring, blooming petite purple-red flowers in large clusters.

-Oklahoma Redbuds are often used to accent gardens because they are very compact.
+Western Redbuds are often used to accent gardens because they are very compact.
 However, they make great ornamental trees as well, being able to command attention with their showy purple-red flowers.

 These are strong trees with deep root systems.
 Very resistant to storm, ice and wind damage.